 individuals who have generously supported the Appeal.

-We are continuing with our programme of fund raising events, including
+We are continuing with our programme of fund raising events and further

 We are delighted that we have raised sufficient funds to undertake the